kevin-tofu/scikit-topt/_sources/optimization.rst.txt

 Modified Optimality Criteria (MOC) Variants
 -------------------------------------------

 In density-based topology optimization, the Modified Optimality Criteria (MOC) method can be implemented in several ways.
-Two commonly used variants include a log-space in-place update and a direct additive update.
+I implemented 2 variants which are log-space update and direct additive update.
 These differ in how they incorporate sensitivity information and handle volume constraints.

 1. Log-space Update Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~